Spanish Armada: Background

-In retaliation, Philip planned an expedition to invade England in order to overthrow Elizabeth and, if the Armada was not entirely successful, at least negotiate freedom of worship for Catholics and financial compensation for war in the Low Countries.
+In retaliation, Philip planned an expedition to invade England to overthrow Elizabeth and, if the armada was not entirely successful, at least negotiate freedom of worship for Catholics and financial compensation for war in the Low Countries.
+"If the Armada is not as successful as we hoped but yet not entirely defeated, then you may offer England peace on the following terms.
+The first is that in England the free use and exercise of our Holy Catholic faith shall be permitted to all Catholics, native and foreign, and that those that are in exile shall be permitted to return.
+The second is that all the place in my Netherlands which the English hold shall be restored to me and the third that they shall recompense me for the injury they have done me, my dominions and my subjects, which will amount to an exceeding great sum.
+With regard the free exercise of Catholicism, you may point out to them that since freedom of worship is permitted to the huguenots of France, there will be no sacrifice of dignity in allowing the same privilege to Catholics in England."
+April 1588, Philip II to the Duke of Parma.
 Through this endeavour, English material support for the United Provinces, the part of the Low Countries that had successfully seceded from Spanish rule, and English attacks on Spanish trade and settlements in the New World would end.
 Philip was supported by Pope Sixtus V, who treated the invasion as a crusade, with the promise of a subsidy should the Armada make land.
 Substantial support for the invasion was also expected from English Catholics, including wealthy and influential aristocrats and traders.

+The Marquis of Santa Cruz originally drew up plans in 1586 to transport an invading army from Spain.
+The requirements proved to be astronomical; 556 ships of all sizes, an army of 94,222 men and victuals for this force for eight months.
+The cost was more than one and a half billion maravedis, clearly beyond even Spain's resources.
+Philip then substituted a more realistic plan, for a fleet to sail from Spain and escort Parma's army from the Low Countries as the actual invasion force.

 A raid on Cádiz, led by privateer Francis Drake in April 1587, had captured or destroyed about 30 ships and great quantities of supplies, setting preparations back by a year.
-There is also evidence that a letter from Elizabeth's security chief and spymaster, Sir Francis Walsingham, to her ambassador in Istanbul, William Harborne, sought to initiate Ottoman Empire fleet manoeuvres to harass the Spaniards, but there is no evidence for the success of that plan.
+There is also evidence that a letter from Elizabeth's security chief and spymaster, Sir Francis Walsingham, to her ambassador in Constantinople, William Harborne, sought to initiate Ottoman Empire fleet manoeuvres to harass the Spaniards, but there is no evidence for the success of that plan.